MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 - **Only return items that have the specified links**: First-tier work items are returned, but only if they have links to work items specified by the linked work items filter criteria.

-- **Only return items that do not have the specified links**: First-tier work items are returned, but only if they do not have links to work items specified by the linked work items filter criteria.
+- **Only return items that do not have the specified links**: First-tier work items are returned, but only if they don't have links to work items specified by the linked work items filter criteria.

 * * *